fuzzylogicxx/fuzzylogic/posts/svg-collected-tips.md

 We _could_ specify units (such as `em` or `px`) but don’t need to.
 Unitless values are regarded as being set in _user space_ using _user units_ which effectively equate to pixels so our example above renders a 600px by 400px viewport.

 The width of the viewport can also be set in CSS.
-Setting `width: 100%` makes the SVG viewport fluid in a given container.
+Setting `width:100%` makes the SVG viewport fluid in a given container.

-### ViewBox
+### viewBox

-The _viewport coordinate system_ starts at the top left corner of the viewport at point (0, 0).
-The _user coordinate system_ is by default identical to the that of the viewport however it can be modified using the `viewBox` attribute.
+The _viewport coordinate system_ starts at the top left (0, 0) corner of the SVG viewport.
+The _user coordinate system_ is by default identical to that of the viewport, starting in the same place and with equal dimensions and units, however it can be modified using the `viewBox` attribute.

 `viewBox` takes a value in the format: `x y width height`.
 The first two values set the upper-left corner of the viewbox and the second two its dimensions.